OtherDevOpsGene/intro-to-docker/README.md

 A hands-on introduction to using Docker.
 By the end of the workshop you should be able to run Docker containers, build Docker images interactively, and use a `Dockerfile` to create a Docker image with code.

 It covers working with Docker images and containers.
-It does not cover Docker installation, although if you can create an Ubuntu VM there is a script below that will .
+It does not cover Docker installation, although if you can create an Ubuntu VM there is a script below that will install the required software.

 ## Prerequisites